tejuscs/adb-aws-dev/network-pre-requisites/create-odb-network.md

     - Define one CIDR for the 'Backup subnet' with a minimum of /28.
     - IPs are automatically assigned to Autonomous VM clusters from the CIDR range in the Client subnet.

-- Oracle Database@AWS automatically configures DNS for the ODB network using the preconfigured domain oraclevcn.com.
+- Oracle Database@AWS automatically configures DNS for the ODB network using the pre-configured domain oraclevcn.com.
 Optionally, you can also specify a custom domain prefix during ODB network provisioning.

     ![This image shows the result of performing the above step.](./images/dns_configuration.png " ")

 - Optionally, you can configure network access for Amazon S3 (Database backups) and Zero-ETL and click on 'Create ODB network'.
-NOTE: Oracle Database@AWS preconfigures your network access for Oracle managed automatic backups to Amazon S3.
+NOTE: Oracle Database@AWS pre-configures your network access for Oracle managed automatic backups to Amazon S3.

     ![This image shows the result of performing the above step.](./images/service_integration.png " ")